-The nominating and governance committee identifies director candidates in numerous ways.
+The Nominating and Governance Committee identifies director candidates in numerous ways.
 Generally, the candidates are known to and recommended by members of the Board of Directors or management.
-In evaluating director candidates, the nominating and governance committee considers a variety of attributes, criteria and factors, including experience, skills, expertise, diversity, personal and professional integrity, character, temperament, business judgment, time availability, dedication and conflicts of interest.
+In evaluating director candidates, the Nominating and Governance Committee considers a variety of attributes, criteria and factors, including experience, skills, expertise, diversity, personal and professional integrity, character, temperament, business judgment, time availability, dedication and conflicts of interest.
 At a minimum, director candidates must be at least 18 years of age and have such business, financial, technological or legal experience or education to enable them to make informed decisions on behalf of the company.
-The nominating and governance committee has not adopted a specific policy on diversity.
+The Nominating and Governance Committee has not adopted a specific policy on diversity.

-The nominating and governance committee will consider director candidates recommended by stockholders.
-Any stockholder wishing to recommend one or more director candidates should send the recommendations before November 1st of the year preceding the next annual meeting of stockholders to LM Funding America, Inc., Attention: Bruce M. Rodgers, Chief Executive Officer, 1200 West Platt Street, Suite 100, Tampa, Florida 33606.
-Each recommendation should set forth the candidate's name, age, business address, business telephone number, residence address, and principal occupation or employment and any other attributes or factors the stockholder wishes the committee to consider, as well as the stockholder's name, address and telephone number and the class and number of shares held.
+The Nominating and Governance Committee will consider director candidates recommended by shareholders.
+Any shareholder wishing to recommend one or more director candidates should send the recommendations before November 1st of the year preceding the next annual meeting of shareholders to LM Funding America, Inc., Attention: Bruce M. Rodgers, Chief Executive Officer, 1200 West Platt Street, Suite 100, Tampa, Florida 33606.
+Each recommendation should set forth the candidate's name, age, business address, business telephone number, residence address, and principal occupation or employment and any other attributes or factors the shareholder wishes the committee to consider, as well as the shareholder's name, address and telephone number and the class and number of shares held.
 The committee may require the recommended candidate to furnish additional information.
 Mr. Rodgers will forward recommendations of qualified candidates to the nominating and governance committee and those candidates will be given the same consideration as all other candidates.
+A shareholder wishing to nominate an individual for election to the Board of Directors at an annual meeting of the shareholders, rather than recommend a candidate to the nominating and governance committee, must comply with the advance notice requirements set forth in our bylaws.

-A stockholder wishing to nominate an individual for election to the Board of Directors at the Annual Meeting of the Stockholders, rather than recommend a candidate to the nominating and governance committee, must comply with the advance notice requirements set forth in our Bylaws.
-See "Stockholder Proposals for Presentation at the Annual Meeting" for further information.
+A stockholder wishing to nominate an individual for election to the Board of Directors at the Annual Meeting of the Stockholders, rather than recommend a candidate to the nominating and governance committee, must comply with the advance notice requirements set forth in our bylaws.
+See "Shareholder Proposals for Presentation at the Annual Meeting" for further information.